 It is automatically generating admin pages, listings and forms to manage all data you need to edit as a platform owner.
 As Saleor is based on Django, you can pretty easily install the admin area.

 You can start working on the Admin Console almost at the beginning of the project.
-Works shouldn’t take more than two weeks.
+Work shouldn’t take more than two weeks.

 III.
 Implement the storefront using headless eCommerce API

 As you already have your eCommerce platform, based on Saleor you can now use its GraphQL API to feed your storefront with the data.

-You can use Saleor storefront files or write it from scratch.
+You can use Saleor storefront files or write them from scratch.

-The hardest thing to do in the checkout if you need to use a custom payment gate that is not yet supported by Saleor.
+The hardest thing to do in the checkout is if you need to use a custom payment gate that is not yet supported by Saleor.

 The storefront part is the most time-consuming.
 It’s the application that your final customer sees.
 It needs to work correctly.
 You need around six weeks to work on it.
 Alternatively, you can use some UI kit that might reduce the implementation time by half.
 You can also use the default Saleor storefront, but the customization can also take around one month.

 IV.
 Customise Store Owner Dashboard